lroliphant/CV/README.md

 - Created, maintained and updated content on Selfridges.com site using Websphere Commerce, Fredhopper and Drupal; including campaign pages, department pages, brand landing pages, headers, the homepage, mobile pages, webforms and other ad hoc content
 - Handled content refresh requests quickly and efficiently
 - Conducted daily QA testing on all content ready for production - troubleshooting cross-browser or other issues identified
-- Used Email on Acid to troubleshoot rendering issues across a wide variety of email clients, devices and operating systems

 **Mr Porter** (May 2012 to September 2013)